 Both have some pros and cons: Constance sometimes feels “too much” but trust us, you can easily get used to this while Sugar Beach sometimes feels “too less” but this is well-intentioned.

 Overall, we cannot tell you where to stay but we feel we’ve given you plenty of information in order to get you to decide.

 Travel to Mauritius: Practical Info

 When is the best time to visit Mauritius?

-We’ve had questions on wether February is or isn’t a good month for visiting Mauritius and the answer is YES!
-We say this with a huge emphasis because even though it’s rainy season, it doesn’t mean there will be rain!
-We went to the Maldives during the rain season and we only got 1 day of rain out of 17.
+We’ve had questions on whether February is or isn’t a good month for visiting Mauritius and the answer is YES!
+We say this with a huge emphasis because even though it’s the rainy season, it doesn’t mean there will be rain!
+We went to the Maldives during the rainy season and we only got 1 day of rain out of 17.
 Don’t procrastinate, book the flight and the accommodation because, let’s be real, something unexpected can always happen.